-Are you expecting excess funds from your federal financial aid funds?
+Are you expecting excess funds from your federal student aid (FSA)?

 Many students using FSA funds ask what happens if they receive more funding than they need to pay for tuition and course materials fees.
 This article will help answer some of those questions.

 How funds are awarded

 FSA funds are awarded based on a number of factors and on an academic year basis.
-The University defines an academic year as the time it takes you to successfully complete at least 24 credit hours and 30 weeks of instructional time.
+The length of an academic year varies by program level, version and course length.

 Generally, academic years are divided into two payment periods.
-The first period ends after at least half of the credit hours and weeks are successfully completed — usually at least 12 credit hours and 15 instructional weeks.
-The second period is the remainder of the academic year.
+The first period ends after at least half of the credit hours and weeks of instructional time are successfully completed, and the second period is the remainder of the required credits and weeks.

 To give you a better idea of how this works, let’s use an example.
-Assume that during a 24 credit-hour academic year, you receive $7,000 in FSA while your tuition and course materials fees total $5,000.
-You authorized the University to retain the funds needed to pay for future applicable charges during the payment period.
+Assume that during a 24 credit-hour academic year, a student receives $7,000 in FSA and incurs tuition and course materials fees totaling $5,000.
+The student authorized the University to retain the funds needed to pay for future applicable charges during the payment period.

 Remember, one disbursement will be paid for each 12-credit payment period scheduled.
 In this example, the $7,000 FSA award would be divided in half and scheduled in two disbursements of $3,500 — one for each payment period.

-Since the first payment period will incur charges of $2,500, and you will receive FSA funds of $3,500, you will receive $1,000 more in FSA than is needed for costs.
-In this case, once all aid is disbursed, you would be eligible to receive a refund of $1,000 in excess FSA funds, which could be applied against other non-institutional expenses that make up the student’s cost of attendance.
+Since the first payment period would incur charges of $2,500, and the student would receive FSA funds of $3,500, the student would receive $1,000 more in FSA than is needed for costs incurred at the institution.
+In this case, once all aid is disbursed, the student would be eligible to receive a refund of the remaining $1,000 in excess FSA funds, which could be applied against other non-institutional expenses that make up the student’s cost of attendance.

-The University can release your excess funds to you in one of two ways: Funds can be mailed in a paper check, or they can be direct deposited into your designated bank account.
+The University can release your excess funds to you in one of two ways.
+Funds can be mailed as a paper check, or they can be direct deposited into your designated bank account.

 Please contact your Finance Advisor with questions or concerns.
 I can also be reached directly at email@example.com.